freezy/xbmc-jsonrpclib-android/README.md

 ------

 Work in progress.
-Generated code compiles and the type structure should be fine now.
-Also basic call structure is done now and first test with actually using the generated lib with XBMC was successfully.
+Generated code compiles and the type structure should be fine.
+Also the methods render fine now and a first test with actually using the generated lib with XBMC was successful.

 TODO is mainly multi-type related stuff which is tricky in Java.